I know I shouldn’t really do this, but…

 Besides, our Development Plan allows for tall buildings (50m+) in four locations, and medium-rise (50m) in ten more.
 Have a look at Page 318 of the Dublin City Development Plan 2016-2022

-Years ago Richard Rogers in the 'Towards and Urban Renaisssance' Report showed that high rise often doesn’t achieve more than low-rise.
-That;s why I feel Minister Murphy should focus on financing affordable housing.
+Years ago Richard Rogers in the 'Towards and Urban Renaissance' Report showed that high rise often doesn’t achieve more than low-rise.
+That's why I feel Minister Murphy should focus on financing affordable housing.

 He could also seek more European Investment Bank funding for this, as well as introduce a Site Value Tax to reduce price of land as advocated by the Green Party and the Irish Planning Institute.
 He could increase the Vacant Site Levy from 3% to 10% or a more meaningful figure, and lower the 400 sq. m. threshold.
-It is crazy that these houses in Phibsboro don’t currently qualify for the levy.
+It is crazy that these houses in Phibsboro don’t currently qualify for the levy as the sites they occupy are too small to qualify.

 Another source of funding would be Credit Unions.
 Currently their surpluses go to German Bond markets and elsewhere.
 They should be allowed invest in Ireland Inc.